moodlebox/moodlebox.net/content/en/help/access-from-internet.md

 We accept no responsibility for any direct or indirect damage caused by the use of the MoodleBox, in particular following a change in configuration in order to expose the MoodleBox on the Internet.
 {{< /notice >}}

-The MoodleBox was not designed to provide a Moodle platform permanently accessible from the Internet, as it is usually the case with a Moodle server.
-However, for specific use cases, this feature may be useful.

-It is possible to configure a MoodleBox to make it accessible directly from the Internet, provided that you have __good knowledge in system administration__.

 ### Requirements